There’s no need to pay hundreds of dollars when you can make a DIY smoker.

 Make sure you have all the parts, such as the aquarium pump, a can with a lid, and pipes.

-You can make a smaller smoker that will have a smaller fire and less smoke or a larger one with a bigger fire and more smoke.
+You can make a smaller smoker with a smaller fire and less smoke or a larger one with a bigger fire and more smoke.
 The choice is up to you and the size of your grill.

 A cold smoker is always a good option, and it’s guaranteed to produce the best flavor as long as you follow my step-by-step process.

-In case if you find the whole process overwhelming, here are our top 5 picks when it comes to cold smokers.
+In case you find the whole process overwhelming, here are our top 5 picks for cold smokers.